 Man in Gray

-And these are for Phil:
+And here for Phil:

 Flickr

-Hey, Just found you guys and love what you’re doing.
+1. Hey, Just found you guys and love what you’re doing.
 Thanks for adding me to your list of blogs too!
 I appreciate the support and I’ll be happy to return the favor.
 Good luck – do you have a time frame for this project?

 Time frame is until…whenever!
 Considering the way the economy is going, liable for a long time.